 From personal experience, we recommend staying at citizenM in Rotterdam.
 It’s a comfortable stay and all modern amenities are controlled from an iPad provided in the room.
-Check out this great article by Sidewalk Safari, titled Why Visit Rotterdam in Winter?
-Things to Do in the Netherlands’ Second City.
+Rotterdam’s modernity make it one of the best European town to visit.

 Belgium holds a special place in our hearts as Bell and I first met in Brugge in 2002.
 We’ve since visited Belgium many times and could put several Belgian towns on this list.
 Read our article on Great Romantic Day Trips from Brussels.
-Leuven is just 15 minutes by train from Brussels and Brussels Airport, which you can read about in our article Leuven: A Great Alternative Stay to Brussels.
+Leuven is just 15 minutes by train from Brussels and Brussels Airport, which you can read about in our article Leuven.

 Ghent is just 30 minutes by train from Brussels.
 It’s increasingly becoming more touristy, but it’s significantly less touristy compared to Brugge.
 Dating back to 1180 and surrounded by the River Lieve, Gravensteen is one of the largest moated fortresses in Western Europe.
 Other architectural gems in Ghent include the Cathedral of St. Bavo, Stadhuis (town hall), the Belfry of Sint-Baafsplein and the Groentenmarkt (old market area).